Pages from the book, "The Philosophy and Science of Health"--Dr.

 The glucosidase inhibitors are designed to inhibit the amylase enzymes

-carbohydrates.
-The theory is that if the digestion of carbohydrates
+The theory is that if the digestion of carbohydrates is inhibited, the

 The meglitinides are designed to stimulate the pancreas to produce insulin

-their bloodstream.
-Only rarely does the doctor even measure the insulin
+bloodstream.
+Only rarely does the doctor even measure the insulin level.

-level.
-Indeed, these drugs are frequently prescribed without any knowledge
+Indeed, these drugs are frequently prescribed without any knowledge of

-of the pre-existing insulin level.
-The fact that an elevated insulin
+the pre-existing insulin level.
+The fact that an elevated insulin level

 The sulphonylureas are another pancreatic stimulant class designed to